Mallavaram railway station

-Mallavaram railway station (station code:MVRM), is an Indian Railways station in Chebrolu, a village in East Godavari district of Andhra Pradesh.
+Mallavaram railway station (station code:MVRM), is an Indian Railways station in Chebrolu, a village in Kakinada district of Andhra Pradesh.
 It lies on the Vijayawada–Chennai section and is administered under Vijayawada railway division of South Coast Railway zone.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and was opened for traffic.
 The southern part of the East Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.